 🔺 You can input up to 255 arguments in the MIN function.

 🔺 MIN function ignores booleans and text values as this function is assigned to extract data from numerical values only.

 🔺 If you need to include a condition or criteria then you should go for MINIF or MINIFS functions.

 🔺 If you want to input a logical value then the MINA function should fulfill your purposes.

 I hope all of the simple methods mentioned above to use the MIN function will now prompt you to apply them in your Excel spreadsheets with more productivity.
+I have also provided an article here where you will find ways to find minimum values based on multiple criteria in Excel.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.